-- The student's guardian will be contacted with a dress code reminder. - The student will not be addressed directly unless the violation is a safety concern or sent to the office and the guardians will be called and asked to provide appropriate clothing, or appropriate clothing will be provided by the office or activity.
+- The student's guardian will be contacted with a dress code reminder. - The student will not be addressed directly unless the violation is a safety concern or vulgar/offensive.
+In which case, the student will be sent to the office and the guardians will be called and asked to provide appropriate clothing, or appropriate clothing will be provided by the office before the student is permitted to return to the class or activity.